 - Provide access to justice and fair housing;

-- Guarantee continued access to vital health care services including reproductive health care, and more.
+- Guarantee continued access to vital health care services including comprehensive reproductive health care, among other things.